5T33Z0/OC-Little-Translated/06_CMOS-related_Fixes/CMOS_Reset_Fix/README.md

 # CMOS Reset Fix

-## Description

-- Some machines will report a  **"Boot Self Test Error"** when shutting down or rebooting, due to a CMOS Reset.
+- Some machines will report a **"Boot Self Test Error"** when shutting down or rebooting, due to a CMOS Reset triggered by macOS.
-- When using Clover, checking `ACPI\FixRTC` will resolve this issue.
+- When using Clover, checking `ACPI/DSDT/Fixes/FixRTC` will resolve this issue.
-- When using OpenCore however, the following official solution is provided, see ***Sample.plist***.
+- When using OpenCore, there are 2 Methods available – use either or.

+## Method 1: Using a Kext and a Kernel Patch
+This is the official method suggested by the OpenCore developers.

-  - Install **RTCMemoryFixup.kext**
+- Add **RTCMemoryFixup.kext** to `EFI/OC/Kexts` and `config.plist`
-  - `Kernel\Patch` patch: **__ZN11BCM5701Enet14getAdapterInfoEv**
-- This chapter provides an SSDT patch method to solve the above problem.
-This SSDT patch is essentially an impersonation of the RTC, see the section "01.
-Adding Fake Devices".
+- Enable `Kernel\Patch` **__ZN11BCM5701Enet14getAdapterInfoEv** (copy it over from the ***Sample.plist*** included in the OpenCore Package if it's missing.)
+- Save and reboot.

+The problem should be gone, the next time you reboot or shutdown the system.

+## Method 2: Fixing the Real Time Clock via SSDT

+This section provides an SSDT hotfix to solve the CMOS reset issue.
+It adds a fake RTC for macOS to play with (see [**SSDT-RTC0**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-RTC0)) for details).

-## Solution
+## Instructions

 - Remove the **interrupt number** from **RTC `PNP0B00`** part `_CRS`.